 Section 2.
 All employees are encouraged to identify and report unsafe conditions or potential hazards to their immediate supervisor.
-If the supervisor does not respond within a reasonable period of time or is unable to address and/or correct the condition within a reasonable period of time or immediately if the conditions warrant, the employee may direct this concern to the Joint Labor Management Committee.
+If the supervisor does not respond within a reasonable period of time or is unable to address and/or correct the condition within a reasonable period of time or immediately if the conditions warrant, the employee or the Union on behalf of such employee, may direct this concern to the Joint Labor Management Committee.